 One of the biggest undoings of a box spring is its size and weight.
 Even though its weight is good for the sturdiness of the bed, physically moving the couch with a box spring is a big challenge.
 If you stay alone and you need to move your bed to a different room, you will have to seek help from the outside.

 Some sleepers find box springs too firm.
 Yes, you could be thinking this is a good thing, actually sensitive sleepers do not like a mattress with less give.
 Furthermore, a layer of durability added makes it uncomfortable or just too firm.

-Box springs are expensive to purchase because of too much material used to make it.
-Whereas you can get low-quality box springs for low prices, good quality ones come for high rates.
-A bed is one furniture you will not change in a decade or even more, therefore, buying a cheap low-quality slat may not be the best idea.
+Box springs are expensive to purchase because of too much material used to make them.
+Whereas you can get low-quality box springs for low prices, good quality ones come at high rates.
+A bed is one piece of furniture you will not change in a decade or even more, therefore, buying a cheap low-quality slat may not be the best idea.